 Expensive insurance coverage

-Whether you are on the global warming bandwagon or not, there is an overwhelming amount of evidence that sea levels are rising.
-If your house is built close to the beach and touches the waves of the sea, be prepared to take measures as the sea levels rise and its associated hazards.
+Whether you are on the global warming bandwagon or not, there is overwhelming evidence that sea levels are rising.
+If your house is built close to the beach and touches the sea’s waves, be prepared to take measures as the sea levels rise and its associated hazards.